May 19-22, 2020

 Panels & Submissions

 The Musicking committee also invites proposals for lecture performances.
 Proposals should be for programs 30-45 minutes in length, and should be designed to engage audiences in an informal and fairly intimate setting.
 Proposals should include a short concert/lecture description and music selection, and should include an mp3 audio file or Youtube.com link displaying the performer’s musical ability.
-Please send proposals by Saturday, December 1, 2018.
-Notices of acceptance will be sent by Tuesday, January 15, 2019.
-ALL PROPOSALS SHOULD BE SUBMITTED THROUGH THE MUSICKING WEBSITE.
+Please send proposals by Wednesday, January 15, 2020.
+Notices of acceptance will be sent in early February.
+This year, the Musicking committee will grant one lecture-performance applicant an award of up to $1000 to assist in travel and lodging costs.
+Lecture-performance applicants who wish to be considered for this award should indicate so in their proposal.
+Proposals should be submitted via the Musicking website.